-MARKETABLE SECURITIES ACQUIRED AND DISPOSED OF AT COSTS OR PRICES OF AT LEAST NT\$300 MILLION OR 20% OF THE PAID-IN CAPITAL FOR THE YEAR ENDED DECEMBER 31, 2018 (In Thousands of New Taiwan Dollars, Unless Stated Otherwise)
+MARKETABLE SECURITIES ACQUIRED AND DISPOSED OF AT COSTS OR PRICES OF AT LEAST NT\$300 MILLION OR 20% OF THE PAID-IN CAPITAL FOR THE YEAR ENDED DECEMBER 31, 2018

-Type and Name of Financial Statement Countonnanty Relationship Beginnin g Balance Acquisitio n (Note 3) Disposa l (Note 3) Ending Balance Company Name Marketable Securities (Note 1) Account Counterparty (Note 2) (Note 2) Number of Shares Amount Number of Shares Amount Number of Shares Amount Carrying Amount Gain (Loss) on Disposal Number of Shares Amount China Airlines, Ltd. Shares Asian Compressor Technology Services Investments accounted for using the equity method MB Aerospace Non-related party - \$ - - \$ - - \$ - \$ - \$ - - \$ - Kaohsiung Catering Services Investments accounted for using the equity method TransAsia Airways Non-related party - - - - - - - - - - Tigerair Taiwan Co., Ltd. NT-dollar 100% principal-protected structural products Financial assets at FVTPL - current President Securities Corp.
+Type and Name of Financial Statement Countaments Relationship Beginnin Beginning Balance Beginning Balance Acquisition (Note 3) Disposal (Note 3) Ending Balance Company Name Marketable Securities (Note 1) Account Counterparty (Note 2) (Note 2) Number of Shares Amount Number of Shares Amount Number of Shares Amount Carrying Amount Gain (Loss) on Disposal Number of Shares Amount China Airlines, Ltd. Shares Asian Compressor Technology Services Investments accounted for using the equity method • Non-related party - \$ - - \$ - - - \$ - \$ - - \$ - Kaohsiung Catering Services Investments accounted for using the equity method Non-related party - - - - - - - - - - Tigerair Taiwan Co., Ltd. NT-dollar 100% principal-protected structural products Financial assets at FVTPL - current President Securities Corp.
 Non-related party - 300,000 - 3,030,000 - 3,330,000 3,330,000 - - -

-Note 1: The marketable securities in this table refer to shares, bonds, beneficial certificates and the securities derived from the above items.

-Note 2: Marketable securities which are recognized as investments accounts for using the equity method are required to be filled in the second column.

-Note 3: The cumulative amount of acquired and disposed of marketable securities are required to be calculated separately to determine whether they are at least NT\$300 million or 20% of the paid-in capital.

-Note 4: Paid-in capital refers to paid-in capital of the indicated parent company.
+- Note 1: The marketable securities in this table refer to shares, bonds, beneficial certificates and the securities derived from the above items. - Note 2: Marketable securities which are recognized as investments accounts for using the equity method are required to be filled in the second column. - Note 3: The cumulative amount of acquired and disposed of marketable securities are required to be calculated separately to determine whether they are at least NT\$300 million or 20% of the paid-in capital. - Note 4: Paid-in capital refers to paid-in capital of the indicated parent company.
 If the shares issued by an issuer have no par value or a par value other than NT\$10 per share, the threshold of 20% of paid-in capital, as set out in the preceding item, shall be replaced by 10% of equity attributable to owners of the indicated parent company, as stated in the respective balance sheet.